 Jake Xu of Bath-based multi-disciplined creative design and brand communications agency Xcetra Media explains the benefits of planning your approach to marketing

 “We formed the business in 2007.
-In less than three years, we grew from a two-men band with a couple of clients to an experienced agency.
-We now have more than 30 national and international clients, including Universal Studios, Fish4, UKTV and five of UK’s biggest magazine publishing houses – BBC, EMAP, Future, IPC and Centaur.
+In less than three years, we grew from a two-man band with a couple of clients to an experienced agency.
+We now have more than 30 national and international clients, including Universal Studios, Soap & Glory, Fish4, UKTV and five of UK’s biggest magazine publishing houses – Immediate Media (formerly BBC Magasines), EMAP, Future, IPC Media and Bauer.

 “We specialise in graphic design, brand development, email communications, web design, customer publishing and design for print.

 “Marketing plans are a great way for a business to ensure it makes well-informed decisions throughout its growth.
 They help organisations understand where they’re at before deciding where they want to get and what methods they will use to achieve this.
 Ideas expressed by everyone in the business can be structured to create a coherent, detailed plan of action.

 “If you treat producing a marketing plan or business plan as a mere box to be ticked, you’re missing an opportunity.
 Before you start work on your marketing plan, you must truly understand why you’re doing it and how it can benefit you.